-21 Consultation
+22 Consultation

-- 21.1 Presentation of this report to the Overview and Scrutiny Performance and Value for Money (PVFM) Select Committee was a key stage in the budget consultation process and it considered a version of this report at its meeting on 23 January 2020.
-A total of 7 proposals were presented for consideration but it is important to note that no public consultation has been required as they do not have a frontline service impact. - 21.2 The members of the Select Committee questioned and challenged assumptions and issues outlined in the report.
-There was also detailed scrutiny of the 7 budget reduction proposals and proposed changes to fees and charges.
-The Select Committee accepted the responses to the questions and was therefore content to commend the report to Cabinet for consideration. - 21.3 Section 65 of the Local Government Finance Act 1992 requires Local Authorities to consult ratepayers (or their representatives) about its proposals for expenditure for the forthcoming financial year.
+- Presentation of this report to the Overview and Scrutiny Performance and Value for Money (PVFM) Select Committee was a key stage in the budget consultation process and it considered a version of this report at its meeting on 23 January 2020.
+A total of 7 budget reduction proposals were presented for consideration but it is important to note that no public consultation has been required as they do not have a frontline service impact. - The members of the Select Committee questioned and challenged assumptions and issues outlined in the report.
+There was also detailed scrutiny of the seven budget reduction proposals and proposed changes to fees and charges.
+The Select Committee accepted the responses to the questions and was therefore content to commend the report to Cabinet for consideration.
+Cabinet duly considered and approved the report at its meeting on 10 February 2020 and commended the report to Council. - A further meeting of the Select Committee took place on 4 February 2020 to consider the budget amendments put forward by the main Opposition Party.
+Whilst the Select Committee did not accept all of the investment or budget reduction proposals presented, it did make some recommendations to Cabinet.
+At its meeting on 10 February 2020, Cabinet considered these recommendations and agreed that four be commended to Council.
+The information in this regard is set out at Section 17 of the report.

+- 22.4 Section 65 of the Local Government Finance Act 1992 requires Local Authorities to consult ratepayers (or their representatives) about its proposals for expenditure for the forthcoming financial year.
 During January 2020, the Council consulted representatives of the business community on the proposed Revenue Budget 2020/21 and Medium Term Financial Strategy 2020/21 to 2024/25.
-There were no responses to the consultation material issued. - 21.4 The Schools Forum has been consulted on the proposed allocation of resources via the Schools Funding Formula (meetings of 27 November 2019 and 15 January 2020) and has agreed the recommended approach.

-21.5 The Council has submitted a consultation response to the MHCLG on the Provisional LGFS and other key consultation documents.
+There were no responses to the consultation material issued. - 22.5 The Schools Forum has been consulted on the proposed allocation of DSG resources via the Schools Funding Formula (meetings of 27 November 2019 and 15 January 2020) and has agreed the recommended approach. - 22.6 The Council submitted a consultation response to the MHCLG on the Provisional LGFS and other key consultation documents.

-22 Financial Implications
+23 Financial Implications

-22.1 Financial Implications are dealt with in full within the detail of the report.
+23.1 Financial Implications are dealt with in full within the detail of the report.

-23 Legal Services Comments
+24 Legal Services Comments

-23.1 Legal issues are addressed in the body of the report.
-The Council has a legal obligation to pass a resolution to agree its budget and Council Tax resolutions by 11 March 2020.
+Legal issues are addressed in the body of the report.
+The Council has a legal obligation to pass a resolution to agree its budget and Council Tax resolutions before 11 March 2020.